404KSG/roam-pomogame/README.md

 * **Roll the Dice:** Risk your coins on a high-stakes 1d8 dice roll with symmetrical multipliers from **-4x** to **+4x**.
 Your rank can rise or fall with a single roll.
 * **Track Your Luck:** Analyze your performance with a "stock chart" style trend graph of all your rolls.

-### Why PomoGame?

-The timer is **always visible** in your top bar, unlike the native Roam Pomodoro which disappears when you scroll.
-It's a simple fix that makes a huge difference.

 ### Controls

 * **Left Click:** Start Timer